 2. In homemade deodorant

-Some homemade deodorants can be pretty irritating to the skin, especially if your skin is sensitive.
+Some natural deodorants can be pretty irritating to the skin, especially if your skin is sensitive.
 That’s where this recipe comes in handy!

-This DIY deodorant spray recipe is tough on odors but not your skin.
+This DIY deodorant spray is tough on odors but not on your skin.
 The essential oil mixture of florals with a bit of lavender and orange will make you feel happy and keep you smelling fresh.
 Plus, the heavenly aroma will make you swoon!